April US Housing Starts Fall to Five-Year Low

 Reuters reports economists expect the housing market downturn, together with a collapse in consumer spending, business investment and manufacturing, will result in gross domestic product (GDP) shrinking at as much as a 40% pace in the second quarter, the deepest since the 1930s.
 The economy contracted at a 4.8% rate in the January-March quarter.

-“Demand for single-family homes has proven surprisingly resilient,” according to Wells Fargo.
+“Demand for single-family homes has proven surprisingly resilient,” according Vitner.
 “While showings of existing homes were largely forbidden during April, buyers apparently returned later in the month.
 Mortgage applications for the purchase of a home have rebounded solidly and searches for new homes on Google have rebounded back to pre-shutdown level.

 A signal that the housing market is showing signs of stabilizing in the wake of the COVID-19 pandemic comes from builder confidence for newly-built single-family homes increasing seven points to 37 in May, according to the latest National Association of Home Builders/Wells Fargo Housing Market Index (HMI).
 The rise in builder sentiment follows April’s largest single monthly decline in the history of the index.